 Note: the blocks inside the dashed rectangle “ENC (EGEA Net Communicator)”in Figure 1 are shown as an example of a possible implementation.
 The use cases and requirements given in this document refer to the ENC as a whole without implying a specific implementation.

 Figure 1: High level architecture of a PTI application using the EGEA Net and connected to the VIP

+The same network principles are also applicable to the case of repair and maintenance workshops and body shops.

 Use Cases and requirements for the EGEA Net